cambridge-cares/TheWorldAvatar/Agents/NUSDavisWeatherStationAgent/README.md

 #### Agent properties
 The agent property file only needs to contain a single line:
 ```
-caresWeatherStation.mappingfolder=CARESWeatherStation_AGENT_MAPPINGS
+nusDavisWeatherStation.mappingfolder=NUSDavisWeatherStation_AGENT_MAPPINGS
 ```
-where `CARESWeatherStation_AGENT_MAPPINGS` is the environment variable pointing to the location of a folder containing JSON key to IRI mappings.
+where `NUSDavisWeatherStation_AGENT_MAPPINGS` is the environment variable pointing to the location of a folder containing JSON key to IRI mappings.
 An example property file can be found in the.
 An example property file can be found in the `config` folder under
 `agent.properties`.
 See [this section](#mapping-files) of the README for an explanation of the mapping files.

 #### Time-series client properties